 Learning to Ice Skate: As a kid growing up in Minnesota I could hardly wait every winter for the weather to be cold enough to freeze the lake near our home.
 Of course, once the ice formed, the snow would fall on top of it.
-We would head out armed with por ice skates and with shovels to clear a patch of ice large enough to skate on.
+We would head out armed with our ice skates and as well as shovels to clear a patch of ice large enough to skate on.
 Once our "skating rink" had been created we would sit down on a snowbank to lace up our skates.

-There are Minnesota ski resorts throughout the state.
-Most downhill ski areas do some supplemental snow-making to make sure there are great skiing conditions beginning in late fall.
+Most downhill ski areas do some supplemental snow-making to make sure there are great skiing conditions.
 Most Minnesota ski areas also offer exciting terrain parks for snowboarders.

-Many of the resorts that cater to Minnesota summer visitors are in areas where they can also offer special ski packages in winter.
+Many of the resorts that cater to Minnesota summer visitors are in areas where they can also offer special ski and snowboarding packages in winter.

 Minnesota Cross Country Ski Trails: Cross country skiing should be high on your list of winter sports.
 It is a more gentle sport than downhill skiing.
 It will get you out on some of the same Minnesota trails that you hiked in summer.
-Minnesota has more than 2,400 km of groomed trails---most of them on public land.
+Minnesota has more than 2,400 km of groomed trails---many of those are in our state parks.